Quintic algebras over Dedekind domains and their sextic resolvents: Examples

 be the basis elements of $M_0$ listed above.
 We compute

 So, letting $\bar{f}'_i$ denote the basis vector of $M_0/pM_0$ corresponding to $f_i'$ and $\bar{f}'^*_i$ the corresponding vector of the dual basis, we have

-Since $\ell$ can take any value in the last-named vector space, up to scaling, we get $p+1$ numerical resolvents (and, as it turns out, no nonnumerical ones). \end{examp} \begin{examp} The ring
+Since $\ell$ can take any value in the last-named vector space, up to scaling, we get $p+1$ resolvents. \end{examp} \begin{examp} The ring

 is a curious example of Theorem \ref{thm:strong maximal}.
-Although $Q$ is infinitely far from being maximal ($\ZZ \oplus \ZZ \oplus \ZZ[n^{-1}x,n^{-1}y]/(n^{-2}(x,y)^2)$ is a quintic extension ring for any $n > 0$), the extensions are only in two directions, as it were, and the resolvent is accordingly unique. \end{examp} \begin{examp} The simplest example of a \emph{non-numerical resolvent} is given by the ring
+Although $Q$ is infinitely far from being maximal ($\ZZ \oplus \ZZ \oplus \ZZ[n^{-1}x,n^{-1}y]/(n^{-2}(x,y)^2)$ is a quintic extension ring for any $n > 0$), the extensions are only in two directions, as it were, and the resolvent is accordingly unique. \end{examp}